NHM NFC-Enabled Interactive Exhibits

 Problem #4

-Visitors came to see the physical exhibit, not a screen.
-The digital UI must supplement the artefact without becoming the primary attraction — a constraint that shaped every interaction decision.
+The UI had to supplement the artefact without becoming the main visual attraction — a constraint that shaped the entire visual direction.

 "How might we replace the passive act of reading about an exhibit with an active reason to stay — without turning the screen into the main attraction?"